The realities of racial disparities in pregnancy and childbirthing experiences among Black women

 Course elements (including the course audio, post-test, and requested course evaluation) can be completed on a computer or mobile device via your Clearly Clinical account.

-This high-quality and interesting course contains a one-hour, non-interactive audio podcast presentation which is available for free via all major public podcast providers.
-You can also listen to and download the file via our course player.
+This course contains a one-hour, non-interactive audio podcast which is available for free on all major public podcast platforms, including YouTube, by searching for 'Clearly Clinical'.
+You can also listen to and download the audio file via our course player.

 There is no known commercial support or conflict of interest for this CE program, presenter, sponsor, instructor, or content.
 The instructor references their own resources as a potential option for further learning.